10. Datapath

 Hint

-The immediate imm19 of B.cond is in two’s complement representation.
+The immediate value imm19 of B.cond is in two’s complement representation.
 This means that

 Implement the function

-in Listing 10.1.3 by only using your hex version of the machine code.
+machine_code_asm_1in Listing 10.1.3 using only your hex version of the machine code.

 Hint